Aimed at qualified dentists in the Middle East, this course will allow you to specialise in orthodontics.

 The modules are:

-The course is designed for qualified dentists who wish to specialise in orthodontics as well as general practice.
-The course (taken in conjunction with the ASCDE partner programme in clinical orthodontic skills ) aims to prepare students for success in the Membership in Orthodontics examination of the UK Royal Colleges.
+The programme is designed for qualified dentists who wish to specialise in orthodontics.
+The programme (taken in conjunction with the ASCDE partner programme in clinical orthodontic skills ) aims to prepare students for success in the Membership in Orthodontics examination of the UK Royal Colleges.

-You must already hold a BDS degree.
+You must already hold a BDS degree (or equivalent) and meet our English language requirements.
 You must also successfully complete an interview in Cairo.
-Finally, you should have a commitment to continuing professional development.
+Finally, you should have a commitment to continuing professional development and a career in orthodontics.

 English Language Requirement